NicolasHostert/ycit021-deploy/README.md

 ### dev-infra and prod-infra

 * It will deploy the infrastructure
-* It is based on the Moonwalkers terraform module
 * It takes the proper credentials and configs from the project secrets

 ### dev-application and prod-application